 Neuromuscular Disease Therapeutics Market Outlook

-The neuromuscular disease therapeutics market reached US$ 11.89 billion in 2023, with a rise of US$ 13.70 billion in 2024, and is expected to reach US$ 45.62 billion by 2033, growing at a CAGR of 14.4% during the forecast period 2025-2033.
+The neuromuscular disease therapeutics market reached US$ 15.67 billion in 2025, and is expected to reach US$ 45.62 billion by 2033, growing at a CAGR of 14.4% during the forecast period 2026-2033.

 The neuromuscular disease therapeutics market is expanding as advances in genetic medicine and precision therapies redefine treatment possibilities for rare, debilitating disorders.
 Spinal muscular atrophy (SMA) and Duchenne muscular dystrophy (DMD) currently dominate the market, supported by high-impact approvals such as Spinraza, Zolgensma, Evrysdi, and Elevidys, which have demonstrated both clinical efficacy and commercial success.
 Growing adoption of newborn screening programs, particularly for SMA, is increasing the number of patients identified at a presymptomatic stage, where treatment can deliver the greatest benefit.